casper-network/docs/CONTRIBUTE.md

 * "...cryptographically signed by the key-pair corresponding to the `PublicKey` used to create..."

-* "When a signature is attached to a deploy, it is paired with the **public key** of the signer..."
+* "When a signature is attached to a deploy, it is paired with the **public key** of the account..."

 ## Acronyms and Abbreviations {#acronyms-and-abbreviations}